 What is the Afterburn Effect?

 First things first, what is the afterburn effect in general?
-The afterburn effect is simply additional energy expenditure that occurs after exercise.
-Meaning that if you train strategically, you can burn even more calories after you have already completed your workout.
+The afterburn effect is simply additional energy expenditure that occurs after training.
+Meaning that if you train strategically, you can burn even more calories after you have already completed your workout, like running.

 How it works: The impact for runners

-The technical term is “excess post-exercise oxygen consumption,” or EPOC, which gives you a hint to what’s going on.
-After running, your body must put checkmarks next to a couple of things to recover and return to a resting state:
+The technical term for the afterburn effect is “excess post-exercise oxygen consumption,” or EPOC, which gives you a hint to what’s going on.

-All these processes require oxygen, which is why oxygen consumption rises after exercise.
-This requires extra energy; therefore, additional calories will be burned on top of the ones you have already torched during your workout.
+All these processes require oxygen, which is why oxygen consumption rises after exercise (EPOC).
+This requires extra energy; therefore, some additional calories will be burned on top of those during your workout.

-The intensity is very important when it comes to EPOC.
-The best way to benefit from the running afterburn effect is through HIIT training.
-Additionally, tempo runs, fartleks, and interval workouts are excellent ways of creating a running afterburn effect.
+- Additionally, tempo runs, fartleks and interval workouts are excellent ways of creating a running afterburn effect.

-Especially for runners, HIIT-style exercise performed on a regular basis (1-3 x per week, depending on your fitness level) makes you faster and stronger.
-Of course, a steady run also burns calories, but the running afterburn effect isn’t as significant as it would be after a HIIT or interval training, for example.
-And it must be mentioned that consuming the proper fuel before you train (i.e. a protein shake with a banana) will help you last longer and give it your all during intense exercise.
+Especially for runners, HIIT-style exercise performed regularly (1-3 x per week, depending on your fitness level) can make you faster and stronger.
+Of course, a slower steady run also burns calories, but the running afterburn effect of a slower run isn’t as significant as it would be after HIIT or interval training, for example.
+On the other hand, a longer, but still intense continuous run can have a notable afterburn effect.
+It is worth noting that longer workouts often end up with a larger total calorie burn (workout + EPOC).

 What about strength training?

-Now back to the main question: Is the running afterburn effect a noteworthy phenomenon?
+Is the running afterburn effect a noteworthy phenomenon?
 Yes.
-But the reality is that the calories burned during exercise are the most important factor in fat loss and are always higher than the calories burned after your workout.
-The exact number of calories burned will, of course, vary from person to person, but research from the American Council on Exercise (ACE) notes that EPOC can increase calorie burn by 6-15%.
+But the reality is that the calories burned during exercise are always higher than the calories burned after your workout.
+Of course, the exact number of calories burned will vary from person to person, but research notes that EPOC can increase calorie burn by 7-14%.(1)